Legal Advice for Compensation Insurance Claims & TPD Payouts

 Can I Make an Eye Injury Claim

-Splatt Lawyers provide honest, upfront legal advice in plain English.
-At no charge, our injury lawyers will let you know if you have a fair chance of being compensated for your vision loss.
+Splatt Lawyers provide upfront legal advice in plain English.
+At no charge, our injury lawyers will let you know if you can seek damages for vision loss.
 To do this, they will determine the following:

 • The negligent party owed you a duty of care

-• There was a breach of duty of care
+• There was a breach of the owed duty

-• Their negligence caused your loss of sight
+• The negligent action or inaction caused your loss of sight

 • The likely extent of your injury (the severity)

 There is no financial cost to knowing your legal rights and the validity of your damages claim.
-Contact our eye injury lawyers now to understand your options.
+Contact our eye injury lawyers now to understand your path to justice.
 Call Now – 1800 700 125.

 It’s free to know if you can claim >

-How Do I Start My Eye Injury Compensation Case?
+How Do I Start An Eye Injury Compensation Case?

-It’s simple!
-Contact our friendly legal team for a free case review to determine whether you can make an eyesight claim.
+First, contact our local legal team for a free legal review to determine whether you can make an eyesight claim.

 We will listen to your story and learn the essential facts of your case.
-Once we know your circumstances, we can advise you on the next steps.
+Once we know your circumstances, we will explain your rights and recommended next steps.
 You will learn about:

 • The eye injury compensation process